MonsieurNam/ChatViewWithPDFVietNamese/README.md

 1. **Upload PDFs**: The user uploads PDFs that need to be processed.
 2. **Text Processing**: Text is extracted and split into chunks for easier embedding.
-3. **Viewing and Conversational Retrieval**: The AI searches through the document vectors to retrieve relevant information and answers questions.
+3. **Viewing and Conversational Retrieval**: View the PDF file and using the AI searches through the document to retrieve relevant information and answers questions.

 ## 🌟 Customization Options